 Central Florence: Firenze S.M.
 Novella

 You can find more information about trains between Pisa and Florence on the Tren Italia website (English version available).
 Or you can do a quick search/book online, all in English (including place names) using GoEuro.

-A final point on booking: for popular or long distance routes, you can make a huge saving booking your trains as far in advance as possible.
+Pro travel tip – for popular or long distance routes, you can make a huge saving booking your trains as far in advance as possible.

 Getting to Italy

 I flew direct from London to Pisa with RyanAir.
 They’re not my favourite airline, but they’re pretty hard to beat on price.
 If you’re flying in from further afield or want a more premium experience, Pisa Airport is served by a whole host of airlines and can be reached from dozens of destinations in Europe (more information here).